Ali-Row/LIRI-Node-App/README.md

 ### SPOTIFY_ID=cedef793cefd93461437
 ### SPOTIFY_SECRET=cdfe678ec78e98c980e9c0

-*Step 5:* In the same terminal you can search for 4 different things in your Visual Studio Code terminal, simply type "spotify-this-song" and add a song name of your choice, like this **node liri.js spotify-this-song** ***songname*** or
+*Step 5:* In the same terminal you can search for 4 different things, simply type "spotify-this-song" and add a song name of your choice, like this **node liri.js spotify-this-song** ***songname*** or

 "movie-this" and a movie name of your choice,